ChenYuTong10/notebook/docs/compiler/parsing.md

 |  Semantic  | Uncorrected types and so on  | int x = 0, y = x(1); | Type Checker |
 |    ...     |             ...              |         ...          |     ...      |

-A good error handler should be:
+A good error handler should:
 - Report the error accurately and clearly.
 - Recover from the error quickly.
 - Not slow down the compilation of valid code.

-We are going to introduce three different kinds of error handling.
+Next we are going to introduce three different kinds of error handling.

 ### 🩼 Panic Mode